 The FTC is a bipartisan federal agency with a unique dual mission to protect consumers and promote competition.
 For one hundred years, our collegial and consensus-driven agency has championed the interests of American consumers.
 As we begin our second century, the FTC is dedicated to advancing consumer interests while encouraging innovation and competition in our dynamic economy.

 The FTC develops policy and research tools through hearings, workshops, and conferences.
 We collaborate with law enforcement partners across the country and around the world to advance our crucial consumer protection and competition missions.
 And beyond our borders, we cooperate with international agencies and organizations to protect consumers in the global marketplace.

 The FTC protects consumers by stopping unfair, deceptive or fraudulent practices in the marketplace.
 We conduct investigations, sue companies and people that violate the law, develop rules to ensure a vibrant marketplace, and educate consumers and businesses about their rights and responsibilities.
-We collect complaints about hundreds of issues from data security and deceptive advertising to identity theft and Do Not Call violations, and make them available to law enforcement agencies worldwide for follow-up.
+We collect reports on hundreds of issues from data security and deceptive advertising to identity theft and Do Not Call violations, and make them available to law enforcement agencies worldwide for follow-up.
 Our experienced and motivated staff uses 21st century tools to anticipate – and respond to – changes in the marketplace.

 Competition in America is about price, selection, and service.
 It benefits consumers by keeping prices low and the quality and choice of goods and services high.
 By enforcing antitrust laws, the FTC helps ensure that our markets are open and free.
 The FTC will challenge anticompetitive mergers and business practices that could harm consumers by resulting in higher prices, lower quality, fewer choices, or reduced rates of innovation.
 We monitor business practices, review potential mergers, and challenge them when appropriate to ensure that the market works according to consumer preferences, not illegal practices.